How To Master The Reception | Wedding Photography Guide, Pt. 8

 5. Plan Ahead To Setup For The Cake Cutting

-Like first dances and toasts, the ideal backdrop for cake cutting is the audience (or guests).
+Like first dances and toasts, the ideal backdrop for cake cutting portion of wedding reception photography is the audience (or guests).
 If a coordinator or wedding planner asks, be sure to inform them of your preferred shooting direction.
 In cases where you are tasked with coordinating the cake cutting session, try to position the couple between you and the other guests.

 Because the groom is generally taller than the bride (but not always), place the groom behind the bride when positioning the couple near the cake.
 As per usual, consider storytelling when capturing the action and cover wide, medium, and tight angles of the couple as they cut the cake, feed each other, make toasts, and react to the situation.
 Be careful not to miss moments while chimping (deleting photos) as the entire sequence can start and finish in a matter of a couple minutes.